flutterCampTeam3/bunya-app/README.md

--like
+- like:

-The customer also can add likes to the posts.
+The customer can enter the post and he can like or unlike the posts and also can follow or unfollow the office of this post.

 <img src="https://github.com/flutterCampTeam3/bunya-app/assets/124809082/c8e62f65-ab9f-4719-9024-26ec72bc2acb" alt="likegif" width="300">

--follow
+- follow:

 The customer also can follow the Offices that he likes.

 <img src="https://github.com/flutterCampTeam3/bunya-app/assets/124809082/a4cef467-03bc-4b21-9750-98a2a02d1ed0" alt="folow" width="300">

--Chat
+- Chat:

 The customer can talk to the offices he wants to communicate with:

 <img src="https://github.com/flutterCampTeam3/bunya-app/assets/124809082/f6098a68-bde5-4c7f-8c38-bd7ab8064511" alt="chat_cPart002" width="300">